manuelbb-upb/Morbit.jl/docs/src/LagrangeModel.md

 end
 ````

-The `LagrangeMeta` simply holds the database indices of the results
+The `LagrangeMeta` simply holds the (sub-)database indices of the results
 we want to interpolate at.
 We also store the output indices of the model for convenience and carry
 polynomials that act on ``[0,1]^n``.